JayKayAce/Technical-Articles/tutorials/Automating Application Building/article/Automating Application Building.md

 # Automating the Desktop Applications Building process with Python

-Most python code is developed for other python users or web applications and not for desktop users who do not have Python installed.
-Therefore packaging your application up for delivery to non-python users is a grey area in the world of Python.
+Most Python code is developed for other Python users or web applications and not for desktop users who do not have Python installed.
+Therefore packaging your application up for delivery to non-Python users is a grey area in the world of Python.
 This is why tools like Pyinstaller was created.
-It improves the packaging process for developing applications that can be distributed to non-python users.
+It improves the packaging process for developing applications that can be distributed to non-Python users.
 This comes with another set of challenges where getting consistent outcomes is dependent on remembering command-line arguments when invoking the packaging function.

-This tutorial will focus on automating the process of packaging desktop applications with Pyinstaller, so you easily can run the **packaging** automation as a normal python script.
+This tutorial will focus on automating the process of packaging desktop applications with Pyinstaller, so you easily can run the **packaging** automation as a normal Python script.
 Additionally, your script can track the settings in your version control system, such as Git.

 **In this tutorial, you will learn**:

 * When is it the best time to implement the **packaging** process.
-* How to implement the basics of **packaging** for delivering to non-python users.
+* How to implement the basics of **packaging** for delivering to non-Python users.
 * How to call PyInstaller with consistent arguments from a simple Python script

 Here are some of the reasons why packaging up applications for the end-user below is important.

 * Packaging up an application to be installed on a system solves many problems with regards to environments and system compatibility.
 * There is **no** need to install Python to use the application features because the application is packaged with all the requirements.
-* There is **no** need to know the Python language or even know that the application is even written in python.
+* There is **no** need to know the Python language or even know that the application is even written in Python.
 It is just a normal application performing its features.

 Additionally, it makes you think about testing and using your end product in the same way as the end-user, instead of running a script through an interpreter.
 If the usage of the application end product is sub-optimal for you, it will also be sub-optimal for your users.
 The good solution is to catch this early in the process, so let's get started.